Bontang

-Bontang is a city on the eastern coast of the island of Borneo in Indonesia, in the province of East Kalimantan.
-It occupies an area of 161.88 km2, and the population was 140,787 at the 2010 census, and 178,917 at the 2020 census; the official estimate as at mid 2021 was 180,843.
+Bontang is a city on the eastern coast of the island of Borneo in Indonesia,which is located in the province of East Kalimantan.
+It occupies an area of 161.88 km2, and the population of 140,787 people at the 2010 census, and 178,917 people at the 2020 census; the official estimate as of mid-2023 was 189,968 people (comprising 98,222 males and 91,746 females).
 It is also the third most densely populated place in the province after Balikpapan and Samarinda.

 History

 Etymology

 Bontang refers to the town's traditional status as a humble village populated mostly by immigrants.
-'Bon' can refer in Indonesian to 'receipt' and 'tang' to 'debt.'
-Alternately, the name of the town means 'a group of visitors'.
+Alternately, the name of the town means 'a group of visitors' that come from "Bond" meaning a group and "Tang" that mean visitor.
 A coastal town, Bontang was initially a settlement governed under the Kutai Sultanate based in Tenggarong.

 Colonial era

-In 1920, the village of Bontang was established as a sub-district town, which was at that time called the Onder Van Bontang District.
-Bontang was still a sub-district under the leadership of a wedana assistant who was a cleric in the government of Sultan Aji Muhammad Parikesit, the 19th Sultan of Kutai Kartanegara (1921-1960).
+In 1920, the village of Bontang was established as a district headquarters, which was at that time called the Onder Van Bontang District.
+Bontang was still a district under the leadership of a wedana assistant who was a cleric in the government of Sultan Aji Muhammad Parikesit, the 19th Sultan of Kutai Kartanegara (1921-1960).